 ESCRO Committee

-Applications in the field of cell therapy and innovative research programs in this area at Emory University have grown.
-It is important to remember that there are regulations and ethical guidelines in place that must be considered when embarking on Embryonic or iHESC research.
 The Emory University policy on the conduct of this research has been developed to provide guidance in complying with those regulations.
-In order to provide stem cell research oversight when required, the Office of Research Administration established an Embryonic Stem Cell Research Oversight (ESCRO) Committee.
+To provide oversight when required, the Office of Research Administration established an Embryonic Stem Cell Research Oversight (ESCRO) Committee.
 ESCRO members are appointed by and serve as an advisor to the Institutional Official.
 The members of the ESCRO reflect the scientific, medical, and ethical expertise necessary to perform a thorough review.

 If review is required by a research sponsor or cell source, then the Emory ESCRO committee shall provide a review in accordance with the review requirements of the sponsor/cell source.